cardboard-iguana/cardboard-iguana.com/log/2022-06-09-aws-deep-dive.md

 ### Security Groups

 Security Groups are instance-level firewalls.
-In some ways they’re similar to NACLs, but allow/deny rules work a little differently: whereas traffic is processed by the first matching rule in a NACL (just as in a traditional stateless firewall), *all* rules in a Security Group are considered when evaluating traffic.
+In some ways they're similar to NACLs, but allow/deny rules work a little differently: whereas traffic is processed by the first matching rule in a NACL (just as in a traditional stateless firewall), *all* rules in a Security Group are considered when evaluating traffic.

 By default, all inbound traffic is denied and all outbound traffic is allowed in new Security Groups.
-Somewhat confusingly, AWS also creates a “default” Security Group” for you as part of the provisioning process that allows *all* traffic, both inbound and outbound.
+Somewhat confusingly, AWS also creates a "default" Security Group" for you as part of the provisioning process that allows *all* traffic, both inbound and outbound.

 There are no DENY rules for security groups, only ALLOW rules.
 Any traffic not matched by a rule will be dropped.